-- The Situation Board maintains an overall picture of what is happening and records the actions taken or tasks that have been assigned or still need to be done. - The Coordination area assesses, verifies and distributes important community information to the Public Information Board and Emergency Operations Centre (as and when appropriate). - Some information in the Coordination area could be sensitive, find a quiet space away from the general public (perhaps in an adjacent room).
+- done.
+The Coordination area assesses, verifies and distributes important community information to the Public Information Board and Emergency Operations - Some information in the Coordination area could be sensitive, find a quiet space away from the general public (perhaps in an adjacent room).